kevinylo/ShipmentDriver/README.md

 - Presenter emits states for activity to render on the ui level (states are just simple data classes with the same sealed interface)
 - To assist with testing, code generation should be used to generate renderer test class which basically turned all the observable properties into behavior subjects (the code generation code is not included in this project)
 ### core-interface
-- Contains interfaces for the manager, reposotory as well as a base class (handling scoping)
+- Contains interfaces for the manager, repository as well as a base class (handling scoping)
 ### repository
 - If taking assignment instructions at face value there is really no need to have repository, so the assumptions here is the input json file is gonna be ingested down the road via the network.
 - Input can be refreshed by user pulling down the drivers list